 Prepare for a Joyful Reunion—and a Gentle First Meeting

 Your dog will be elated to see you again.
 Greet your dog by yourself, without the baby first.
 Let the joy and excitement unfold.
 Then when your dog is calmer, you can sit with the dog and your baby, inviting your dog to sniff the baby.
 If your dog isn’t into it at first, that’s OK.
 You’ll have to have the dog on a leash as this happens because although at this point, you have done a great job of preparing him for the baby, it’s always best to be safe.
 Reward your dog with treats when he sniffs.
-After a few days of on leash baby-dog meet and greet time, you can allow your dog to sniff your baby off leash.
+After a few days of on leash meet and greet time between dogs and newborn babies, you can allow your dog to sniff your baby off leash.
 The baby should be elevated, just in case the baby does something unexpected like cry or yell.
-Always keep an adult between your dog and your baby.
+Always keep an adult between dogs and newborn babies.

 Housebreaking Regression May Occur

 Even after all this preparation and practice with having a new baby in your home, your housebroken dog may start regressing or acting out to get your attention.
 Your pet may, believe it or not, react to the smell of a dirty diaper and have accidents.
 In this case, a dog potty solution will come in handy.
 One product we recommend is Bark Potty.
-It made from real bark and like real grass, contains the natural smells to compel dogs to "go".
+It's made from real bark and like real grass, contains the natural smells to compel dogs to "go".
 So even when you're dog is going potty indoors, it will feel like they're going outside to them.
-Having an indoor potty solution may make your life easier as well as you're time for walks and potty breaks will be taken up by the new baby.
+Having an indoor potty solution may make your life easier, considering your time for walks and potty breaks will be taken up by the new baby

 Good Fences Make Good Neighbors

 As your dog becomes more and more comfortable with your baby, your baby will also become more and more comfortable with your dog, exploring their new home.
 This may mean exploring your dog’s food and water bowls, so keep those on the counter away from your crawling baby’s exploring adventures.
 You can also keep some places of your home out of reach for your dog with safety gates.
-Eventually, your baby and your dog can become good, long friends when your dog knows what to expect from your baby.
+Eventually, dogs and newborn babies can become good, long friends when your dog knows what to expect from your baby.